 Haymarket home prices are not only among the most expensive in Virginia, but Haymarket real estate also consistently ranks among the most expensive in America.

-Haymarket is a decidedly white-collar town, with fully 91.63% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Haymarket is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Haymarket who work in management occupations (24.17%), office and administrative support (11.78%), and sales jobs (8.57%).
+Haymarket is a decidedly white-collar town, with fully 91.78% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Haymarket is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Haymarket who work in management occupations (18.24%), teaching (11.71%), and sales jobs (11.04%).

 Also of interest is that Haymarket has more people living here who work in computers and math than 95% of the places in the US.

-Haymarket is a very ethnically-diverse town.
+Haymarket is an extremely ethnically-diverse town.
 The people who call Haymarket home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Haymarket residents report their race to be White, followed by Asian.
-Important ancestries of people in Haymarket include Irish, English, Italian, and Scottish.
+The greatest number of Haymarket residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Haymarket include Irish, German, Italian, English, and Polish.

 The most common language spoken in Haymarket is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Polish.